keremsaltik/Cache_Process/README.md

   Then when click the login button, app navigate to new page.
 User can see the data written on the card on the new page.

 ### Note: It's summary of this project.
 Please review codes.
-  Codes accessable in lib folder.
+  Codes accessible in lib folder.